Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Descent Directions

-Lemma \ref{lemma away-shadow} states that the away point obtained by the maximal movement along the negative shadow from $\x$, $\mathbf{a}_{\x}$, lies in the convex hull of $A \coloneqq \{\mathbf{v} \in \mathrm{vert}(P)\cap F\}$.
-The set $A$ is precisely the set of all possible away vertices (see Appendix \ref{sec: shadow-away}).
+Lemma \ref{lemma away-shadow} states that the away point obtained by the maximal movement along the negative shadow from $x$, ${a}_{x}$, lies in the convex hull of $A \coloneqq \{{v} \in \mathrm{vert}(P)\cap F\}$.
+The set $A$ is precisely the set of all possible away vertices (see Lemma 10 in \cite{moondra2021reusing}).
 Thus, the shadow gives the best direction of descent emanating from the convex hull of all possible away-vertices.
-We include a proof of this lemma in Appendix \ref{sec: shadow-away}.